datamapper/datamapper.github.com/contribute.markdown

 ---------------------

 DataMapper development uses [Git](http://git-scm.com/) SCM.
 Please see [using git](/using-git) to learn how to contribute.

-{% highlight bash %}
-$ git clone git://github.com/datamapper/dm-core.git
-{% endhighlight %}
+For detailed instructions how to get a proper development setup for datamapper up and running, have a look at the [edge guide](/articles/stunningly_easy_way_to_live_on_the_edge).

 Code Style Guidelines
 ---------------------